Dart-Code/Dart-Code/CONTRIBUTING.md

 In order to debug the debug adapters you need to run them in a `"server mode"`.
 This mode starts the debug adapters at extension activation time and keeps them open for the whole session.
 You'll also need to ensure that when you start the debug session from within Dart Code you have configured it to connect to this debug session.

 1. In the main Code instance, switch to the `Debug` pane
-2. In the configuration dropdown, choose the configuration named `Extension + Server`
+2. In the configuration dropdown, choose the configuration named `Extension + Dart Server` or `Extension + Flutter Server`
 3. Press `F5` to launch the extension development host running the extension and also the debug server
 4. In the extension development host, open the `launch.json` file for the Dart project you're going to debug
 5. Add `"debugServer": 4711` to the debug configuration to instruct Dart Code to use the debug server (note: don't forget to remove this later, otherwise you'll get errors when trying to debug if there's no debug server running)